Civil War to Civil Rights: Downtown Heritage Trail

 These free tours take listeners by the ear and lead them through the streets of Washington, telling the city's great stories in dramatic fashion.
 The tour is organized in three 45-minute loops.

 Cultural Tourism DC, Inc., initiated the District of Columbia Neighborhood Heritage Trails program with two goals in mind: helping visitors find their way around Washington's historic neighborhoods and promoting community pride.

 Each trail was conceived with the active involvement of neighborhood organizations and residents.
 For Civil War to Civil Rights: Downtown Heritage Trail, the Downtown DC Business Improvement District served as a local partner.

-    Civil War to Civil Rights: Downtown Heritage Trail is a project of Cultural Tourism DC with support from the Downtown DC Business Improvement District, DC Department of Transportation, and the Federal Highways Administration.
-Special thanks to Gelberg Signs for their in-kind contribution of banners.
+Civil War to Civil Rights: Downtown Heritage Trail is a project of Cultural Tourism DC with support from the Downtown DC Business Improvement District, DC Department of Transportation, and the U.S. Federal Highways Administration.
+Special thanks to Gelberg Signs for its in-kind contribution of banners.